riasingh2353/team27/docs/Lab1.md

-We repeated this procedure for each analog input pin on the board to confirm the functionality of the board.
+We repeated this procedure for each analog input pin on the board to confirm functionality.

 Next, we adapted this code to create an pseudo-analog output in the form of a pulse-width modulated (PWM) digital output.
 By continuing to use our potentiometer/voltage divider circuit as input to the Arduino, we were able to map our analog input value to a duty cycle for our PWM output.

 The arduino's so-called "analog output" is limited by the 8-bit bit depth of the digital output pin, restricting the possible output values to between 0 and 255.
-This conversion and the writing process is shown in our code below:
+The conversion from the 10-bit input to the 8-bit output as well as the writing process is shown in our code below:

  *Analog Write Function:*